 MUSCLE STRAIN OR TEAR

-The term “strain” refers to the over-stretching of fibres withing a muscle.
+The term “strain” refers to the over-stretching of fiber within a muscle.
 Muscle injury can vary in severity from minor or moderate strains to the more serious tear, or rupture, of part of a muscle.
 Strains or tears are usually caused by a sudden forceful stretching or contration (for example, an abrupt change of direction or speed), fatigue, poor running technique, over-training, and/or an inadequate warm-up programme before you set out.
 For runners, the muscles in the lower leg (gastrocnemius and soleus), thigh (quadriceps and hamstring groups of muscles), and buttocks (gluteus muscles) are most susceptible to this type of injury.

 WHAT ARE THE SYMPTOMS?